 2011 timeline: 1st egg laid 2/23, 2nd 2/26 and 3rd on 3/2.
 1st egg hatched on 4/2, 2nd 4/3, and 3rd on 4/6.

 2012 timeline: 1st egg laid 2/17, 2nd 2/20 and 3rd on 2/24.
 1st egg hatched 3/27, 2nd 3/28 and 3rd 3/31.

-2013 timeline: The Eagles have built an alternate nest 400' away and there will be no camera view of the active nest this season.
-To view other Eagle Nests Click Here.
+2013 timeline: The Eagles have built an alternate nest 400' away.
+No camera view of the active nest this season.